 MPIR Trends over time - Downward Pressure?

 Major changes were made to aged care funding in 2014, at a point in time in which interest rates were near historic lows.
-In the meantime rates have reduced even further, particularly since mid 2019, without these movements partially reflected in the MPIR.
+In the meantime rates have reduced even further, particularly since mid 2019, with these movements partially reflected in the MPIR.

 Relatively small changes in the MPIR can materially affect the level of charges - for example consider the DAP equivalent of a RAD of $380,000 based on the new rate of 4.98% from September 20, 2019 compared to the previous rate of 5.54%.